SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 This dataset was from 2019.
 It would be really interesting to see how these trends may have changed in our post COVID-19 pandemic age.
 We think travel insurance would be less of an afterthought and more of must during a pandemic.
 This would be very valuable information to have when deciding whether or not to invest in a travel insurance business at this time.

-In conclusion, we found that not much was predictable from the Travel Insurance Dataset.
-However, it did show us areas of interest that could be further investigated to pursue such information in the future.
+In conclusion, although we were not able to find a relationship between the features and the output of this dataset, the model was able to make predictions based on all features.
+It also showed us areas of interest that could be further investigated to pursue more information in the future.
 At this point investing in a Travel Insurance business for us seems about as volatile as trying to decide whether or not to buy travel insurance for our next vacation.